Start Here: Find What You Need Fast

 Who Needs a Schengen Visa?

 Whether you need a Schengen visa depends on your nationality and the purpose of your visit.
 Citizens of over 60 countries can enter the Schengen Area visa-free for short stays, while citizens of other countries must obtain a visa in advance.
+You can compare entry options in our Schengen visa categories overview and check destination-specific rules in our consulate-wise country pages.

 Visa-Free Countries